KathTheDragon/PIE-Etymology-Project/Celtic/celtic.md

 PIE: \*meh₂ḱ- "thin, elongated" (IEW: 709 (\*megʰ-))
 COGN: Lat. _maceo_ "be lean", Gr. _makrós_ "big", Hitt. _maklant_- "thin, meagre, slim (of animals)", OHG _magar_ "meagre"
 SEE: [\*makʷos "son"](#makwos)
 ETYM: OIr. _do-formaig_ < \*to-wor-mak-o- (the simplex is unattested in Goidelic).
 The Celtic forms presuppose the zero-grade of the root, PIE \*mh₂k- > PCelt. \*mak-.
 The development of meaning would have been from "make thin" to "make long" and, finally "increase" (cf. also Gr. _makrós_ "great" from "\*long, elongated").
+It is quite uncertain whether OIr. _mér_ [o m] "digit, finger" also belongs here; formally, it would be derivable from \*mak-ro-, but the semantic development is difficult (from "thin/long finger" to "finger"?).
-REF: [EDPC]
+REF: [EDPC-AC]

 ### <a id="makina">\*makīnā "bellow" (n)</a>
 W: MW _megin_ [f] "a pair of bellows"